DECODER69/e-scholarship/README.md

-# NSTP-SYSTEM
+# e-Scholarship
-This is a WIP Capstone project for TUP cavite NSTP DEPARTMENT
+This is a WIP Capstone project for SCHOLARSHIP